Mthe001/FounDFlow/README.md

   - `react-toastify`: For displaying toast notifications.
   - `firebase`: For managing authentication and user data.
   - `react-router-dom`: For navigation and route management.
+  - `embla-carousel-react`: For smooth and customizable carousels on the site.
+  - `gsap`: For adding smooth animations across different components and elements of the platform.

 ---